 How to Block Ads in Chrome on Desktop Using AdLock

-It’s the simplest thing in the world to block ads in desktop Chrome using AdLock.
+It’s the simplest thing in the world to block ads in both desktop Chrome and in your whole PC using AdLock.
 All you have to do is:

 Follow this link to download AdLock for Windows.